airou-lab/website/README.md

 3. Run `sudo apt install nodejs`
 4. Run `sudo apt install nodejs npm` to install all dependencies to your machine.

+5. `cd AirlabWebsite`
-5. Run `npm run dev:server` to build the site and run a server locally.
+6. Run `npm run dev:server` to build the site and run a server locally.

-6. View the local site at http://localhost:8080/
+7. View the local site at http://localhost:8080/

 ## Deployment